 Despite this, there is still a high proportion of dogs that vomit after eating grass.
 If your pup is sick after eating dandelions, it is unlikely to be the plant themselves that caused them to vomit, but they may have eaten some grass as well.

 Your dog would be very unlucky to ingest parvovirus or parasites while eating a dandelion.
 But it’s not impossible.
 This is one of the main reasons puppies should not go out until their vaccinations are complete.
-If your pup likes to snack on dandelions and other things in verges, make sure his vaccinations are up to date, and worm him regularly.
+If your pup likes to snack on dandelions and other things along roadsides, make sure his vaccinations are up to date, and worm him regularly.

 If you live in an area with lungworm (a dangerous parasite transmitted by slugs and slug slime), you should make sure your canine companion is protected with regular preventative treatments.